open-resources/dash_curriculum/tutorial/part1/chapter2.md

 ### 2.1.2 Initialise the App
 ```
-app = Dash(__name__)
+app = Dash(__name__, external_stylesheets=[dbc.themes.BOOTSTRAP])
 ```
 In this section, we initialise an app by creating a Dash instance and calling it "app".
 This one line of code is pretty much static and fixed for any Dash app you may create.
-In later chapters, we'll show you how to to specify more properties to create more complex apps.
+In later chapters, we'll talk about external stylesheets and show you how to to specify more properties to create more complex apps.

 ### 2.1.3 App Layout
 ```